thelia-templates/spiced/Readme.md

 * replace the assets directory contained in the default template by the assets directory of this repo.

-**Be careful, by using yhis method tou can loose all your modifications if you update the default template**
+**Be careful, by using this method tou can loose all your modifications if you update the default template**

 ## Screenshots